Dav-e-Jones/EastwardExtractor/README.md

 Can extract all .g archive files and hmg/pgf packed images.
 Tool will also generate bitmap headers for all unpacked image files.
 Currently not planning on adding repacking functionality to this project because it is a very established process using [QuickBMS](http://aluigi.altervista.org/quickbms.htm).
-This project was predominantly only for making image viewing easier when browsing though game assets.
+This project was predominantly only for making image viewing easier when browsing through game assets.

 ## Getting Started